 Blue Moon premiere at Berlinale.
 In cinemas 24th October 2025.

-This biopic of Lorenz Hart tells the story of his struggles with alcoholism and mental health as he tries to save face during the opening of "Oklahoma!".
-Blue moon is is set to begin production in Dublin this summer, and will star Andrew Scott and Irish cinematographer Shane Kelly will also be working on the production.
+Shot in Dublin, this biopic of Lorenz Hart tells the story of his struggles with alcoholism and mental health as he tries to save face during the opening of "Oklahoma!"

 CAST: Ethan Hawke, Margaret Qualley, Bobby Cannavale and Andrew Scott.